SumonKantiDey/Leadbook_TestPro/README.md

 * [company_index.json](https://github.com/SumonKantiDey/Leadbook_TestPro/blob/master/crawled_data/company_index.json)

 ### part 2
 In that part i have fetched 675 detailed company profile based on the links i have crawled in part 1.
-In that detailed company profile included these field
+In that detailed company profile included these field.
 <center>
 <table>
     <tbody>